Transpedagogy in the ephemeral

 community support post family separations due to ICE raids,

 an information clinic to report the grim disappearance of immigrants back to their families

 Each issue Jornalero's wanted to address, came with project proposals that hinted a design intervention.
 I helped them initiate them, but I didn’t not continue developing them with them.
 Instead, I turned to my transdisciplinary colleague Amanda Astorga to help continue the conversations associated with sex and health.

 Workshop 3 (W-3) - Game Playing & Problem Solving

 In the third workshop, Yadira de la Riva visited the community to introduce a part of her craft.
-Her art is in theatre performance and developed a workshop that integrated youthful playing and problem-solving.
+An aspect of her work is in theatre performance and she developed a workshop that integrated youthful playing and problem-solving.
 The community exercised and performed activities centered around culture and labor.
 The community and I are in debt for her contribution.
 Everyone left smiling and exhausted in the work they co-created.

 “¿Que es la imagen que representa al trabajador como la persona mas importante de nuestra sociedad?”

 The embodied experience was much needed.
 One of the members said, “I didn’t want to be here at first.
 I was tired.
 I’m glad I came.
 I can’t stop smiling.”
 It was true.
 I witnessed participant’s attitudes transform throughout the workshop into a positive fun experience.
 It was a pivot point in my thesis project because I abandoned what I had planned for the entire workshop to support the work of de la Riva.

 Workshop 4 and beyond (W-4+)- Production